What’s your favorite color?

 These results are impressive, but they don’t mean you should run out and change all of your buttons to red.

-It’s important to test any changes (like Hubspot did here for Performable) with your own audience to see what works for your business and your specific audience.
+It’s essential to test any changes (like Hubspot did here for Performable) with your audience to see what works for your business and your specific audience.

 Case Study 2: Ript color scheme button change